 Yes, you can sue a restaurant for food poisoning if there is evidence linking your illness to the restaurant.
 In most cases, the results of genetic testing of bacterial cells is used as evidence to connect a restaurant and food product to an outbreak of illness.

-Filing a lawsuit tells the company that owns the restaurant that you mean business and that you have sufficient evidence to prove your personal injury or wrongful death claim.
+Filing a restaurant lawsuit tells the company that owns the restaurant that you mean business and that you have sufficient evidence to prove your personal injury or wrongful death claim.
 Also, it lets the company know that you have experienced lawyers working for you because we are one of the few law firms in the United States who handles a significant number of these cases each year.

 When a lawsuit is filed, we can get early access to relevant corporate documents.
 Without a lawsuit, we cannot force them to share any information.
 In addition, we can interview restaurant employees, corporate executives and others to get additional information.
 Our goal is to get you answers, compensation and justice, and a lawsuit is often the only way to do that.